 In a world full of shiny new food trends, the humble green smoothie has taken a backseat to bright açaí bowls and fresh celery juice.
 But this green smoothie deserves her moment.
 The secret ingredient?
 Fiber-rich cauliflower.
 And no, you won’t taste it!
 Not only does cauliflower add fiber and texture, but it also adds more antioxidants.
 Hello, nutrient-rich breakfast.

 If you simply can’t resist avocado toast on a brunch menu, then you’re going to love this avocado toast with kale pesto.
 This recipe is bursting with antioxidant-rich greens, fresh herbs, and crunchy veggies.
 Not to mention it’s a great blood-sugar balancing way to start your day.
-And when it comes to keeping inflammation at bay, it’s incredibly important to keep blood sugar stable.
+And when it comes to keeping inflammation at bay, it’s incredibly important to maintain stable blood sugar.

 When you’re feeling under the weather, comforting puréed soup is where it’s at.
 The blender’s already done the legwork for you, giving your digestive system the rest it needs.
 This soup calls for coconut milk for satisfying richness and tons of warming spices for lowering inflammation.
 Come winter, you’ll always want a batch of this in your freezer.